 The bones (vertebrae) of the spinal column protect nerves that come out of the brain and travel down your back to form the spinal cord.
 Nerve roots are large nerves that branch out from the spinal cord and leave your spinal column between each vertebra.

 The spinal bones are separated by disks.
 These disks cushion the spinal column and put space between your vertebrae.
 The disks allow movement between the vertebrae, which lets you bend and reach.

 With herniated disk:

 - The disk may move out of place (herniate) or break open (rupture) from injury or strain.
-When this happens, there may be pressure on the spinal nerves.
+When this happens, there may be pressure on one or more spinal nerves.
 This can lead to pain, numbness, or weakness.

 - Lifting heavy objects

 - Repetitive bending or twisting the lower back

 - Sitting or standing in same position for long hours

 The pain most often occurs on one side of the body.
 Symptoms vary, depending on the site of injury, and may include the following: